In the first place , the InterContinental Murcia Mar Menor Golf Resort and Spa is a luxury resort. This hotel is situated in the region of Murcia.

 Murcia Terra Natura

-This 166 000 square meters park is split into two zones.
-The African Savannah and the Iberian Peninsula.
+This zoo is 166 000 square meters is split into two zones.
+In particular , the African Savannah and the Iberian Peninsula.

-In brief, Terra Natura is a new generation animal park.
-So you can discover Zoo immersion.
+In brief, Terra Natura is a new generation Zoo .
 This is a new concept in habitat design.
 This design allows you nearly to touch the animals trough barriers nearly invisible to the human eye.

 Aqua Natura Theme Park.